 The questions you need to ask before you cover for another assistant

-I totally agree with my fellow tweeters it can be really tough juggling your job and another assistants, you have the demands of your own work and managers as well as figuring out how to work with another team or one on one with another director.
-It is not easy, but if you have a few ground rules in place before starting the cover it *should* be smooth sailing.
-Here are my top 5 questions you should ask before you take on another assistant’s work:
+I agree with my you guys, it can be tough juggling your job and another assistant’s tasks, you have the demands of your work as well as figuring out how to work with another team or one on one with another Executive.
+It is not easy, but if you have a few ground rules in place before starting the cover, it *should* be smooth sailing.
+Here are my top 5 questions you can ask before you take on another assistant’s work:

-Sit down with the assistant a few days prior to them leaving the office and go through everything that could possible crop up during that time.
-It could be anything from important meetings, expected visitors, trips, appointments etc. Make sure you are aware of everything that is already in the diary so that you can plan your day accordingly and hopefully it will save you from any unexpected surprises.
+Sit down with the assistant a few days before them leaving the office and go through everything that could crop up during that time.
+It could be anything from essential meetings, expected visitors, trips, appointments etc. Make sure you are aware of everything that is already in the diary so that you can plan your day accordingly and hopefully it will save you from any surprises.
 Ensure you have access to the calendars and emails for all of the people you are assisting, even if they are highly senior.
 It is so much harder to anticipate their needs if you don’t know what is going on during their day.

-Or possible the better question to ask is what does the boss like?
-This question really needs to be answered honestly by your colleague.
-Are they demanding, are they unorganised, will they actually delegate anything to you?
+Or possibly the better question to ask is what does the Executive like?
+This question needs to be answered honestly by your colleague.
+Are they demanding, are they unorganised, will they delegate anything to you?
 Depending on your relationship with the other assistant you may well know what the boss is like and what you are getting yourself into.
-However I would still get the low down from your colleague because you never know what quirks and foibles these senior managers have until you actually work for them.
+However, I would still get the low down from your colleague because you never know what quirks and foibles these senior managers have until you work for them.

 3. What is expected of you?

 So you know what is coming up while your colleague is out of the office but do you know how much you have to be involved with that?
-Are you expected to be a full-time assistant or are you expected to just keep the office ticking over until the other assistant returns?
-This is soooo important before taking on cover for someone else because from the outset you will know how much work to expect, how much your workload and therefore hours in the office will increase.
+Are you expected to be a full-time assistant or are you supposed to keep the office ticking over until the other assistant returns?
+It is so important because from the outset you will know how much work to expect.
+How much your workload will expand and if you will have to stay in the office longer than usual.
 Can you deal with the extra work or should you be taking the cover on at all?
-If you have to attend meetings with the manager, manage all of their emails and appointments or take on any project work this could be too much or it could be a great challenge that you are happy to do.
+If you have to attend meetings with the manager, manage all of their emails and appointments or take on any project work this could be too much, or it could be a great challenge that you are happy to do.
 At least you will know from the outset.